-In 2002 Sgrafa Masegni team decided to set up a new sport activity with the help of the diocesan reality: the South Wall of the church has become the outdoor climbing wall.
+the diocesan reality: the South Wall of the church has become the outdoor climbing wall.

-It has been a great idea and opportunity for the city, since the mountain closest to Marghera is many kilometers away.
+to Marghera is many kilometers away.
 Therefore, the community - composed by volunteers - has decided to invent an alternative way to climb outdoors, using an existing infrastructure.
 And it was possible simply with the use of wall equipment!
 Climbing can be considered a sort of seasonal sport, because it depends on the weather.
 But during the period of activity, Sgrafa Masegni community organize many events.